-SECTION 29.1.
+SECTION 30.
 G.S.
 15A-1420(a) reads as rewritten:

-"(a) 1 Form, Service, Filing.
-2 A motion for appropriate relief must: 3 Be made in writing unless it is made: a.
-4 In open court; 1.
-Before the judge who presided at trial; 5 2.
-6 3.
-Before the end of the session if made in superior court; 7 and 8 4.
-Within 10 days after entry of judgment; 9 State the grounds for the motion; b.
-10 Set forth the relief sought; and c.
-11 d.
+- "(a) Form, Service, Filing.

+- (1) A motion for appropriate relief must:

+- a.
+Be made in writing unless it is made:

+- 1. In open court;

+- 2. Before the judge who presided at trial;

+- 3. Before the end of the session if made in superior court; and

+- 4. Within 10 days after entry of judgment;

+- b.
+State the grounds for the motion;

+- c.
+Set forth the relief sought; and

+- d.
 Be timely filed.

-A written motion for appropriate relief must be served in the manner 12 (2) provided in G.S.
+- (2) A written motion for appropriate relief must be served in the manner provided in G.S.
 15A-951(b).
-When the written motion is made more 13 14 than 10 days after entry of judgment, service of the motion and a 15 notice of hearing must be made not less than five working days prior to 16 the date of the hearing.
-When a motion for appropriate relief is 17 permitted to be made orally the court must determine whether the 18 matter may be heard immediately or at a later time.
-If the opposing 19 party, or his counsel if he is represented, is not present, the court must 20 provide for the giving of adequate notice of the motion and the date of 21 hearing to the opposing party, or his counsel if he is represented by 22 counsel.
-23 (3) A written motion for appropriate relief must be filed in the manner 24 provided in G.S.
+When the written motion is made more than 10 days after entry of judgment, service of the motion and a notice of hearing must be made not less than five working days prior to the date of the hearing.
+When a motion for appropriate relief is permitted to be made orally the court must determine whether the matter may be heard immediately or at a later time.
+If the opposing party, or his counsel if he is represented, is not present, the court must provide for the giving of adequate notice of the motion and the date of hearing to the opposing party, or his counsel if he is represented by counsel.

+- (3) A written motion for appropriate relief must be filed in the manner provided in G.S.
 15A-951(c).

-25 (4) An oral or written motion for appropriate relief may not be granted in 26 district court without the signature of the district attorney, indicating 27 that the State has had an opportunity to consent or object to the 28 motion.
-However, the court may grant a motion for appropriate relief 29 without the district attorney's signature 10 business days after the 30 district attorney has been notified in open court of the motion, or served with the motion pursuant to G.S.
-15A-951(c)."
-31 32 SECTION 29.2.
-G.S.
-7A-304 is amended by adding a new subsection to 33 read: 34 A person charged for any of the offenses set forth in this subsection may, in ''(f)35 lieu of the payment of fines or the making of court appearances, elect to provide proof of compliance to the district attorney prior to or on the scheduled court appearance date, 36 37 and the district attorney may in turn agree to voluntarily dismiss the case in exchange 38 for the person's signed waiver of appearance and payment of court costs in the sum of fifty dollars (\$50.00).
-Court costs assessed under this subsection are for the support of 39 40 the General Court of Justice and shall be remitted to the State Treasurer.
+- (4) An oral or written motion for appropriate relief may not be granted in district court without the signature of the district attorney, indicating that the State has had an opportunity to consent or object to the motion.
+However, the court may grant a motion for appropriate relief without the district attorney's signature 10 business days after the district attorney has been notified in open court of the motion, or served with the motion pursuant to G.S.
+15A-951(c).